-This week’s selection speaks of the concerns of practitioners that Covid-19 has cast the attention to other ongoing issues, such as malaria, into the shadow.
-They urge donors and governments to step away from the emergency modus that exclusively centred on COVID19, and resume much-needed efforts in other domains.
+This week’s selection spoke of the concerns of practitioners that Covid-19 caught the attention to other ongoing issues, such as malaria, into the shadow.
+They urged donors and governments to step away from the emergency modus that exclusively centred on COVID19, and resume much-needed efforts in other domains.

-Other posts also reflect on the opportunities that Covid-19 could bring to other organisations such as refugee-led organisations and civic society.
+Other posts also reflected on the opportunities that Covid-19 could bring to other organisations such as refugee-led organisations and civic society.

-Finally, we also include this week a Summer Reading List collated by The Humanitarian and Conflict Response Institute that contains their most recommended books, blogs, articles, documentaries, podcasts and films.
+Finally, we also included this week a Summer Reading List collated by The Humanitarian and Conflict Response Institute that contains their most recommended books, blogs, articles, documentaries, podcasts and films.